VitorCorrea18/dentist-office-api/README.md

 # Dentist Office API

-This project was developed as a technical challenge, the only goal here is to show my knowledge and of course to have some fun while doing it. < Érica is a ficticional dentist! > <br>
+This project was developed as a technical challenge, the only goal here is to challenge myself, learn more, and of course to have some fun while doing it. < Érica is a ficticional dentist! > <br>
 This API was developed to feed the front end APP [Dentist Office APP](https://github.com/VitorCorrea18/softeo-frontend)